 An internship abroad usually has to be organized more independently than a semester abroad at a university.
 The International Office is here to help students get started in the search for an internship:

 Don't miss the presentations and talks on this topic (during the semester).

-Join the Moodle Group: Here you will find the most current internship postings as well as all of the information relevant to your degree program, such as companies that are typically happy to host students.
+Join the Moodle Group: Here you will find the most current internship postings as well as information relevant to your degree program, such as companies that are typically happy to host students.

-Visit the open office hours for English applications and workshops to get tips and increase your chances of getting your dream internship.
+Use the application tips and workshops from stellenwerk to increase your chances of getting your dream internship.